 This was how N languished: upon a dusky bed on the desert shore where he bathed in the glow of the luminous stars above, craven, toes curling slowly.

 How this article would be received in another future was a matter with which we were not concerned.
 We only had so much time to examine the subject.
-How this would be perceived in the future was how the future received us, welcoming us to join it as the article ran out of time to greet its warm reasoning, prescribing where and when we should go or stop.
+How this would be perceived in the future was how the future received us, welcoming us to join it as the article ran out of time to greet any warm reasoning, any prescription of where and when we should go or stop.
 That was our concern this morning, and without further ado we took a step back and peered into the revelatory dawn of the great unknown.
 When the planes went flying overhead the circle of contempt was broken.
 When all else was silent and identity disappeared on the crest of a drug high, enslaved by its exotic charm, a celebrant, a drunkard, was strapped to the sidewalk by accusers.

 Lakshmi was not asleep.
 She stepped off the plane clutching a magazine open at a page showing a picture of a person sitting on a bench thinking about sitting on a bench.